 The Challenge of the TOEFL Speaking Section

-Let’s be honest: the TOEFL iBT speaking section is stressful because it demands high-speed processing.
-You aren't just "knowing" English; you’re performing it under pressure.
-Most candidates fall into the "feedback gap"—that frustrating period between practicing a response and actually knowing if it was any good.
+The TOEFL iBT speaking section is stressful because it demands high-speed processing.
+You are not just "knowing" English; you are performing it under pressure.
+Most candidates fall into the "feedback gap," the frustrating period between practicing a response and knowing if it was any good.

 Without a coach, self-assessment is a guessing game.
 Sure, you can record yourself and listen back, but can you really tell if your intonation was too flat?
 Can you catch the subtle slip-ups between your "L" and "R" sounds?
 This lack of immediate correction often leads to "fossilization," where you accidentally turn bad habits into permanent ones.